josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/⚔️_the_wars_of_the_roses_across_eurasia.md

 ---

-# 🌫️ VI.
-Russia Is Particularly Legible Through This Lens
+## 🌫️ Russia Is Particularly Legible Through This Lens

 Russian political history frequently becomes easier to understand when viewed through:
 - layered legitimacy,